stelzinga/MF/Management_Framework.md

 Overdrafts are a form of active funding and an indirect form of short term borrowing trough the bank.

 #### Long Term Loans
-Long Term loans can go by different names.
-Often the amounts are high and are against a single loan issuer or loan writer like a bank.
-Because of the size, some form of collateral is often required to protect the loan writer.
+Long Term loans are active forms of funding and can go by different names.
+Often the amounts are consequential and are against a single loan issuer or loan writer like a bank or a consortium of banks (possibky other type of counterparts).
+Because of the size, some form of collateral is often required to protect the loan writer(s).

 #### Bond Issuance
-A Bond Issuance is a form of long term loan, but instead of being written against a single counterparty it is distributed to many counterparts.
+A Bond Issuance is a form of long term loan, but instead of being written against one or more banks it is distributed to many counterparts.
 Bonds don't involve collateral.

 ### Equity
 The difference between Assets and Liabilities represents the net worth of the Venture called Equity.
 Equity allows a Venture to generate further Profit as well as to absorb losses.
 The former can be achieved by reinvesting Profit in one or more aspects of the Operations, thus generating more Revenue or reduction of Cost or Risk.
-Losses can be absorbed by eating into reserves, suspending dividend payments or writing down equity (Choudhry, 2012).
+Losses can be absorbed by eating into reserves, suspending dividend payments or writing down Equity (Choudhry, 2012).
 Equity is recorded on the right side of the Balance Sheet and is maintained through Business Function Finance.

 Equity has several types:
 - Preferred Stock